johnriverz/packet-driver/README.md

 - `networkdevice_full.h`: Extends the `networkdevice.h` with additional functions for creating and initializing the network device.
 - `packetdescriptorcreator.h`: Provides functions for creating and initializing packet descriptors.
 - `diagnostics.h`: Defines macros and functions for enabling or disabling diagnostic messages.
-- `mydemo.c`: Contains the main function and entry point for the packet driver test demo.
 - `testharness.o`: Implements the test harness for the packet driver exercise.
+It defines main().

 ## Building the Project